MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a1/README.md

 **--select <pattern>**
 - Runs only tests that match the specified pattern
-- Example: 'python test_smart_house.py --select light' runs only light tests.
+- Example: 'python test_smart_house.py --select light' runs only light tests

 **--verbose**
 - Lists all variables starting with 'test_' and their types as well as the result of the test suite